Pop Across the Pond: Girls Weekend in London, England

 Can You Take A Weekend Trip to London?

-Prior to embarking on this ambitious international weekend trip, quite literally everyone I told about this plan informed me of how dumb an idea it was.
+Prior to embarking on this ambitious international weekend trip, quite literally everyone told me how dumb of an idea it was.
 Friends, family, coworkers, and even the local Brits we chatted with questioned why I would fly all the way across the pond to visit London for just one weekend —and to them I retorted, why not?

 The shorter trek my travel companion took from New York City certainly made more sense, but even coming all the way from Los Angeles—AND without a direct flight on the way back—I’d say this extended journey is both completely feasible and worthwhile.
 If you’re short on PTO as the fiscal year comes to a close but don’t feel quite satisfied with Euro summer being over, you too can take a weekend trip to London!

-All jokes aside, I do genuinely believe people treat international flights as a much bigger deal than they’d ought to be.
+All jokes aside, I genuinely believe international flights are treated as a much bigger deal than they’d ought to be.
 If you have Google Flight notifications enabled and easily sleep on planes, a weekend trip to London can be both cost effective and a stellar use of your time.
-Think about it, you’re going to be sleeping in your bed on a Thursday night anyways, why not sleep on a flight instead and wake up in London!
+Think about it, you’re going to be sleeping in bed on a Thursday night anyways, why not sleep on a flight instead and wake up in London!

 To refute the many concerns I heard about the expensive nature of this quick stay, I’d counter that the longer you spend in a destination the more hotel nights you have to pay for—which is typically one of my largest trip expenses anyways.
 In other words, this itinerary can be cost-effective as long as you make the most of your time.
-You’ll certainly need caffeine to curtail any jet lag on the first day—and don’t even think about taking a nap!—but considering we spent more than 12 action-packed hours both days experiencing a grand swath of London’s sites, I’d say this was more than worth it and I’d even be willing to take a girl’s trip to London just for the weekend again!
+You’ll certainly need caffeine to curtail jet lag on the first day—and don’t even think about taking a nap!—but considering I spent more than 12 action-packed hours each day experiencing a grand swath of London’s sites, I’d say this was more than worth it and am even willing to take a girl’s trip to London for the weekend again!

 ✺ TRAVEL TOOLS ✺